 What kinds of epilepsy are there?

-Partial seizures begin in one place in the brain, called the seizure focus, and affect only part of the brain.
-Depending on where they start and which parts of the brain they involve, partial seizures may or may not alter consciousness or awareness.
+Focal seizures begin in one place in the brain, called the seizure focus, and affect only part of the brain.
+Depending on where they start and which parts of the brain they involve, focal seizures may or may not alter consciousness or awareness.

 What are Generalized seizures?